jacksongoode/NIME-proceedings-analyzer/README.md

 Note: bibliometric-based analyses uses data from [Semantic Scholar](https://www.semanticscholar.org/) for which you may provide an API key to access the service at a faster rate.

-Note: For Macbooks based on arm, a the library located at `/NIME-proceedings-analyzer/cache/grobid-{version}/grobid-home/lib/mac-64/libwapiti.dylib` may not work properly with the device.
-In this case, a pre-built lib has been made available within `resources/misc/libwapiti.dylib`.
-This can be overwrite the installed lib if needed.

 ## pa.py

 This script produces a database which includes an entry for each published NIME paper.
 For each paper the database includes: